 appearance property is very useful when you want to add a specific styling to an element that doesn’t have it by default or to remove the specific styling entirely, as in this case.

-Having applied the above declaration which clears the default look, the dropdown triangle is made using pseudo elements.
-There isn’t too much to say here, you know pseudos, they are everywhere. :)
+Having applied the above declaration which clears the default look, the dropdown triangle is made using CSS pseudo-elements.
+There isn’t too much to say here, you know pseudos, they are everywhere.

 If you aren’t familiar with